SovereignCloudStack/website/_i18n/en/_posts/blog/2022-04-07-github-projects.md

 It's not your fault, Wekan – but we need to lower the bar informing about or contributing to SCS.
 A repeated criticism during the past team's retrospectives was the fragmentation of the tools we use within our community.
-You're all absolutely right and we urgently to fix this.
+You're all absolutely right and we urgently have to fix this.

-For this reason, we decided to move to GitHub's new projects experience and bundle our developing efforts on one single platform.
+For this reason, we decided to give GitHub's new projects experience a try and bundle our developing efforts on one single platform.
 This provides our contributors and guests with a single point of entry and at the same time enhances the transparency and accessibility of our project.

 ## GitHub Projects

-The new projects experience is still considered as beta, but proves to be quite stable in our tests.
+The new projects experience is still considered beta, but proves to be quite stable in our tests.
 Check out the [documentation](https://docs.github.com/en/issues/trying-out-the-new-projects-experience) for further information on how to use this new feature.